ydebilloez/kvms-easy/README.md

 --------------

-The goal of this project is to leverage podman to create virtual machines for windows, macos, android and linux to run as a virtual container inside a linux host without the need to install a fully fledged VM using virtualbox/parallels/....
+The goal of this project is to leverage podman to create virtual machines for windows, macOS, android and Linux to run as a virtual container inside a Linux host without the need to install a fully fledged VM using virtualbox/parallels/....

 It is also possible to run containerised applications from command